 Let’s say a user has touched two different marketing channels before making a purchase, we’ll call them channels A and B. The conversion rate for this chain will be different than if the user only clicked on channels A or B independently.
 Why?
-Our research shows time and time again that the more channels a user interacts with, the more likely they are to convert.
+Our research shows time and time again that the more channels a user interact with, the more likely they are to convert.

 To further illustrate our point, here are a couple graphs we’ve taken from actual campaign data.

 a) Number of unique channels in chain vs number of such chains